Web

 http://cs125-illinois.github.io/lecture-webapis-examples/simple.html

-into your browser, it sends a message to cs125-illinois.github.io
+into your browser, it sends a message to cs125-illinois.github.io that looks

 like this: